Fight The Opioid Epidemic, All Agree. But Strategies Vary Widely

 "It's a problem that knows no bounds," Arizona's Republican governor, Doug Ducey, said in January during his State of the State address.
 "It affects men and women, young and old, rich and poor."

 Ducey has declared the opioid epidemic a public health emergency — a move that a handful of other states have made, too.
-In Arizona, the designation allowed public health officials to begin tracking overdose data in real time and set in motion a multi-agency effort to combat the epidemic.
+In Arizona, the designation allowed public health officials to begin tracking overdose data in real time and set in motion a multiagency effort to combat the epidemic.

 But some public health advocates, including Patterson, feel the governor's declaration hasn't necessarily translated into more help for people on the street using drugs.